Start Printed Page 85579

 Notice and request for comments.

-The Office of the Chief Information Officer, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public to comment on the “Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery” for approval under the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et. seq.).
+The Office of the Chief Information Officer, as part of its continuing effort to reduce paperwork and respondent burden, invites the public to comment on the “Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery” for approval under the Paperwork Reduction Act.
 This collection was developed as part of a Federal Government-wide effort to streamline the process for seeking feedback from the public on service delivery.
 This notice announces our intent to submit this collection to Office of Management and Budget (OMB) for approval and solicit comments on specific aspects for the proposed information collection.

 Submit comments by one of the following methods:

 Comments submitted in response to this notice may be made available to the public.
-For this reason, please do not include in your comments information of a confidential nature, such as sensitive personal information or proprietary information.
-If you send an email comment, your email address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the Internet.
-Please note that responses Start Printed Page 38851to this public comment request containing any routine notice about the confidentiality of the communication will be treated as public comments that may be made available to the public notwithstanding the inclusion of the routine notice.
+For this reason, please do not include in your comments information of a confidential nature, such as sensitive personal information (PII) or proprietary information.
+If you send an email comment, your email address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the internet.
+Please note that responses to this public comment request containing any routine notice about the confidentiality of the communication will be treated as public comments that may be made available to the public notwithstanding the inclusion of the routine notice.

 Start Further Info